dsgissin/blog/_posts/2019-06-16-canonical_spaces_2.markdown

 So, a step from linear networks towards deep ReLU networks could be a network with the squared activation.
 We will start by looking at a shallow network of that kind - our input will be $$x \in \mathbb{R}^{d}$$, which will be multiplied by a weight matrix $$W \in \mathbb{R}^{r \times d}$$.
 Then, every element will be squared, so our activation function is $$\sigma(x)=x^{2}$$.
 Finally, this hidden layer will be multiplied by a vector $$\alpha \in \mathbb{R}^{r}$$ to produce our prediction.
 Denoting the $$i$$'th row of $$W$$ as $$w_{i}$$, we can write our function as following:

 $$ f(x) = \sum_{i=1}^{r} \alpha_{i}(w_{i}^{T}x)^{2} $$

+A diagram of the network will look like this:

+{% include image.html path="canonical_spaces_2/diagram.png" %}

 We immediately see that every set of parameters encodes a degree-2 polynomial over $$\mathbb{R}^{d}$$.
 As we'll now see, this representation is over-parametrized in a very similar way to the linear example of our previous post.